 The Board has adopted the Corporate Governance Guidelines of Employers Holdings, Inc. (the "Guidelines"), which are available on our website at www.employers.com, and the Company will furnish a print copy to any stockholder who requests it.
-The Guidelines were adopted to assist the Board in fulfilling its responsibilities and are in compliance with Section 303A of the NYSE Listed Company Manual (the "Listing Standards").
+The Guidelines were adopted to assist the Board in fulfilling its responsibilities and are in compliance with Section 303A of the Listing Standards.